Hotell/rea-di/README.md

 This component will handle our search form.
 On submit it will call methods from `GithubUserService` instance.

 With that said, we need to inject `GithubUserService` to our component.
-We could use `<Inject>` within our render but for this case we wanna use `GithubUserService` outside `render` so HoC is a great candidate for this usecase.
-And of course it's gonna be "injected" via React component injection, which is nothing else than React props ✌️.
+We could use `<Inject>` within our render but for this case we wanna use `GithubUserService` outside `render` so HoC is a great candidate for this use case.
+And of course it's gonna be "injected" via React component injection, which is nothing else than old good React props ✌️.

 ```tsx
 type Props = {